JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 **(Meeting) Block** - A session defined by an instructor/TA, usually an hour or two long.
 Blocks contain slots.
 Blocks belong to one instructor/TA.
 Viewable by instructor/TA and students in the same course.

-**Comment** - Details per block by instructor/TA on block.
+**Comments** - Details per block by instructor/TA on block.

-**(Meeting) Slots** - Individual block slots which are equal in length and have no empty gaps.
+**(Meeting) Slots** - Slots for meetings with one student.
+They are equal in length and contiguous within their block.
 If setup time is required for e.g. presentations, just make the slots longer.
+If a specific student needs more time, multiple consecutive slots may be assigned.
 Slots belong to one block.

-**Note** - Details per slot by student, only viewable by student creator and instructor/TA.
+**Notes** - Details per slot by student, only viewable by student creator and instructor/TA.

 ##### Users should be able to easily find, view, and organize relevant blocks and their contents.
 Priority: 1

-##### Instructors and TAs can manage Blocks (create, edit, delete) and their comments and Slots (manually assigning students, viewing notes).
+##### Instructors and TAs can manage Blocks (create, edit, delete) and their Comments and Slots (manually assigning students, viewing/editing notes).
 Priority: 1
-Details: Instructors/TAs will create blocks with the relevant course(s), start time, end time, and duration of slots.
+Details: Instructors/TAs can create blocks with relevant course(s), start time, end time, and duration of slots.
 Number of slots will be calculated automatically and shown.
-Option to make block repeat weekly and set a maximum number of slots obtainable per student.
+Option to make the block repeat weekly and set a maximum number of slots obtainable per student.

-##### Students can sign up/unsign down for slots and manage notes (create, edit, delete) to them.
+##### Students can register/unregister for slots and manage notes (create, edit, delete) to them.
 Priority: 1
-Details: Notes should be removed when slot is unsigned down for or when another student is assigned via instructor/TA.
+Details: Notes should be removed when slot is freed or when another student is assigned via instructor/TA.

-##### Users need to authenticate before being able to access resources.
-Priority: 2
-Details: Authentication will be spoofed at first.
-Users will use their UtorID and a ‘password’ such as student numbers to identify themselves and receive appropriate views for a student/instructor/TA.

 ##### Instructors can manage courses (create, edit, delete) and add students/TAs to courses.
 Priority: 2
 Details: We will start with a premade CSV containing sample students and classes.

-##### Users can generate static links to specific states of blocks and its details.
+##### Users can generate static links to specific states of blocks and their details.
 Priority: 2

-##### Users can sync/export blocks/slots to Google Calendar™.
+##### Users can sync/export blocks/slots to Google Calendar.
 Priority: 2
-Details: Will require user authentication with google accounts.
-When exporting block, slots will be written into event comment rather than spamming multiple events.
+Details: Users will not be required to use this feature.
+Will require user authentication with google accounts.
+When exporting block, slots will be written into event comment rather than flooding the calendar with events.

 ##### Users can search for users, courses, and comments with fuzzy searching/autocomplete.
 Priority: 2

+##### Users need to authenticate before being able to access resources.
+Priority: 2.5
+Details: Authentication will be spoofed at first.
+Users will use their UtorID and a ‘password’ (i.e. student number) to identify themselves and receive appropriate resources.
+Shibboleth authentication will be unlikely, but a custom account system is possible.

 ##### System can adapt to late/cancelling students.
 Priority: 3
 Details: This would require students to be constantly checking notifications for system rescheduled times.
-It would be better if the slot was simply freed and students were notified and prompted to take that slot if convenient.
+It would be better if the slot was simply freed and students can claim it at their own discretion.

-##### Users can receive and configure notification/reminders/student-will-be-late alerts.
+##### Users can receive and configure notifications/reminders.
 Priority: 3
-Details: Functionality will be offloaded to Google Calendar when syncing is implemented.
+Details: Functionality will be offloaded to Google Calendar, which would be far more convenient for the user.